 The Five Principles of the Civil Service Visual Network

 - We will be honest with ourselves, our sponsors, champions and all our stakeholders

 - We will uphold the Civil Service Standards

 - We will promote our work, in a manner that is aligned with the Civil Service Disability Network and the Civil Service Diversity and Inclusion Strategy

 - We welcome everyone to be part of our network within the Civil Service

 - As network members we are inclusive and act and speak with one voice.

 - A mentor programme and buddy network

-- A newsletter to promote network activities
+- A quarterly newsletter to promote network activities

 - Creating effective working links with other networks and organisations inside and outside the Civil Service

 Network meetings are held quarterly.
 Copies of the minutes of meetings are available on request.

 If you would like to join the Civil Service Visual network or find out more about it, please contact Simon Skerritt at: firstname.lastname@example.org